mboyea/nixflymc/README.md

 keywords: [linux, nixos, nix, docker, fly, server, minecraft]
 default_: report
 ---
-## Minecraft server to be hosted by fly.io using a Nix Docker container
+## A Minecraft server to be hosted by fly.io using a Nix Docker container

 This project is not yet complete.
 No documentation is available.

 ### TODO

-- Set the default configuration of the Nix server (particularly eula=true)
 - Test server is accessible through fly.io host
 - Test that the server actually shuts off after 60s
 - Configure fly.io to maintain persitant storage in the minecraft worldfile directory